Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

-> - In turn, this may determine the connections you make throughout your career and the accessibility to services available to you.
+- In turn, this may determine the connections you make throughout your career and the accessibility to resources available to you.

 - If you visit a university campus and it feels too large, looming, or overwhelming, you may want to consider applying to smaller, liberal arts colleges.